orenfromberg/ssh-auth-demo/README.md

 ## key-client-auth

+Now we will level up to using SSH keys to authenticate a client to a server.

-run the initialization script to create the client key:
+Run the initialization script to create the client key:

 ```
 ./init.sh